A Discrete Analog of Tutte's Barycentric Embeddings on Surfaces: Introduction

 The earliest instance in this vein is probably Dehn's algorithm~\cite{d-tkzf-12} to determine whether a closed curve on a surface is contractible; this algorithm lies at the root of the entire field of small cancellation theory.
 Much more recent works study the same problem and extensions, using finer discrete models such as \emph{octagonal decompositions} by \'E.~Colin de Verdière and Erickson~\cite{CdVE10} to compute shortest homotopic curves, \emph{systems of quads}, introduced by Lazarus and Rivaud~\cite{lazarus2012homotopy} to test homotopy between curves, refined by Erickson and Whittlesey~\cite{ew-tcsr-13} for the same problem, and reused by Despré and Lazarus~\cite{despre2019computing} to compute the geometric intersection number of curves.
 Arguably more powerful, and more related to our work, the model of \emph{reducing triangulations}, very recently introduced by \'E.~Colin de Verdière, Despré, and Dubois~\cite{de2024untangling} has been used to decide whether a given drawing of a graph is homotopic to an embedding (and to compute one if it is the case).
-The host graph is (the 1-skeleton of) a triangulation of a surface (homeomorphic to neither the sphere nor the torus); in this model, curves enjoy the following properties, similar to surfaces of nonpositive curvature: each walk has a unique \emph{reduced} walk homotopic to it, and the property of being reduced is stable by reversal and taking subwalks.
+The host graph is (the 1-skeleton of) a triangulation of a surface (homeomorphic to neither the sphere nor the torus); in this model, curves enjoy the following properties, similar to surfaces of non-positive curvature: each walk has a unique \emph{reduced} walk homotopic to it, and the property of being reduced is stable by reversal and taking subwalks.
 Intuitively, each triangle is equilateral, but there are certain consistent rules to ``break ties'' among equal-length shortest paths.

 Under this viewpoint, not every graph that embeds on~$S$ will have an embedding in the host graph, because there may be ``not enough room'' in it.
-It is thus natural to consider \emph{weak embeddings}, namely, drawings of graphs in the host graph that can made embeddings on~$S$ by an arbitrarily small perturbation.
-In this spirit, Atikaya, Fulek, and Tóth~\cite{akitaya2019recognizing} provide a near-linear time algorithm to decide if a given drawing of a graph is a weak embedding, and if so to produce an actual embedding in a neighborhood of the host graph, encoded combinatorially.
+It is thus natural to consider \emph{weak embeddings}, namely, drawings of graphs in the host graph that can be turned into embeddings on~$S$ by an arbitrarily small perturbation.
+In this spirit, Akitaya, Fulek, and Tóth~\cite{akitaya2019recognizing} provide a near-linear time algorithm to decide if a given drawing of a graph is a weak embedding, and if so to produce an actual embedding in a neighborhood of the host graph, encoded combinatorially.

 \paragraph{Our contributions.}

 Our discrete model of non-positively curved surfaces is that of reducing triangulations~\cite{de2024untangling}.
 However, the original model consists of a triangulation with all vertices of degree at least eight, similar to surfaces of negative curvature.
 We relax this assumption by allowing degree-six vertices, allowing the discrete analog of ``flat regions'' on surfaces.
 The original model is quite constrained; for example, for a surface of fixed genus, there exists only finitely many reducing triangulations homeomorphic to it.
 In contrast, our extension allows for finer and finer triangulations of various shapes.
 More importantly, we define \emph{harmonious drawings}, which are a natural discrete analog of drawings in which each vertex is in convex position with respect to its neighbors.